 With the proliferation of IoT devices embedded in households under the banner of “smart home” initiatives there is good cause for concern regarding the privacy afforded to consumers especially when such devices share data, intentional or not, with other devices or services.
 Unfortunately, the backlash coming from this might well hamper the development of truly intelligent systems.
 But there might be hope via an alternative approach that goes beyond big data feeds.

-Another benefit with this approach is that any additional sharing of observations and extension of capabilities would be performed from within the mirrored world without giving up the identity of and access to the real device itself.
-In doing so smart devices would remain lean and focused on the control aspects, with expensive computation and extended capabilities offloaded to the cloud, a mirror world of machine behavior, affording other means of communication with the consumer.
-What’s more offline machine memories and simulated recollection play more natural to the immutable and isolation needs of computation whilst solving one of the biggest issues I personally find with engineering big data systems – the disconnect between data collection in the form of telemetry data, as promoted by MQTT, and the perception of reality as performed by humans that is grounded in motion and action.
+Another benefit of this approach is that any additional sharing of observations and extension of capabilities would be performed from within the mirrored world without giving up the identity of and access to the real device itself.
+In doing so, smart devices would remain lean and focused on the control aspects, with expensive computation and extended capabilities offloaded to the cloud, a mirror world of machine behavior, affording other means of communication with the consumer.
+What’s more offline device memories and simulated recollection, play more natural to the immutable and isolation needs of computation.
+In turn, while solving one of the biggest issues found with engineering big data systems – the disconnect between data collection in the form of telemetry data, as promoted by MQTT, and the perception of reality as performed by humans that is grounded in motion and action.

 We need to rethink the primary importance we give to big data and see it merely as a means to recreate reality in the form of machine action.
-When this is done the design of big data structures and storage will radically change.
+When done the design of big data systems, flows, and storage will radically change.

 Being realistic I don’t believe it will be possible to train the big brain in the cloud-based solely on event data describing the sequencing of software execution completely void of context.
-There will still be a need to transmit parameterized data associated with action and flow but it won’t be “let’s just sending everything we can collect until we figure out how to monetize it [data]”.
+There will still be a need to transmit parameterized data associated with action and flow, but it won’t be “let’s just (keep) send everything we can collect until we figure out how to monetize it [data]”.

-For consumers of IoT devices and services, there needs to be an appreciation of what it means to grow real intelligence that serves as an effective cognitive agency for human action (and objectives).
-The effectiveness of a smart device will always be limited to a point in time and to an average expected behavior and usage deemed by device/software engineers when continuous online stimulus and adaptation is made impossible if not impractical.
+For consumers of IoT devices and services, there needs to be an appreciation of what it means to grow real intelligence that serves as an active cognitive agency for human action (and objectives).
+The effectiveness of a smart device will always be limited, to a point in time and an average expected behavior and usage deemed by device/software engineers when it is impossible if not impractical to continuously adapt online to stimulus.
 Consumers should be weary of devices claiming to share little as much as those feared as sharing far too much.
-Device designers should not draw too much distinction between the appliance and the service, the operation, which is distributed across many machines, minds, memories and mirrors.
+Device designers should not draw too much distinction between the appliance and the service as well as it’s operation distributed across many machines, minds, memories, and mirrors.

 The future will be simulated…eventually When I designed and developed Satoris, Sentris, Stenos, Simz and Signals my goal was to drag application performance monitoring & management (APM) out of the stone age where it remains today.
 Now I see the technology, if not then the approach, as being far more applicable to many challenges facing the industry.
 What is the next big thing after Big Data?
 I hope it is Big Behavior – simulation of software episodic memories for recollection and adaptation across space and time.